NUKES IN KY?

 The US still has NO permanent disposal site for the deadliest radioactive wastes from nuclear power plants.
 Conservative estimates say it will remain lethal for 250,000 years.
 The oldest human language is only a few thousand years old.
 In which languages will we write the instruction manual?

-The above three points are the short version.
+That's the short version.
 Read more here or watch the video linked here.

 We've been here before.

-After some of us worked for seven years to stop the construction of the boondoggle known as the Marble Hill* nuclear power plant in 1984, we thought everyone had learned how incredibly expensive nuclear power is.
+After some of us worked for years to stop the construction of the boondoggle known as the Marble Hill* nuclear power plant in 1984, we thought everyone had learned how incredibly expensive nuclear power is.

 We thought then that we were finished with nukes.
 The Paddlewheel Alliance disbanded and donated its remaining funds to LCAN to promote solar power.